CodrIocas/Subduction/README.md

 MATLAB codes and dataset

 # Overview
-This distribution contains several dataset and MATLAB codes used for the study on the transition from hot to cold subduction.
+This repository contains several datasets and MATLAB codes used for the study on the transition from hot to cold subduction.
 Statistical analysis was applied to a large geochemical dataset of mafic rocks spanning the last 3.5 Ga.
 From this investigation a rapidly increasing magnitude of alkali basalt magmatism was revealed during the 2.1-1.8 Ga interval.
 We thus conclude that the modern-style cold subduction commenced at ~2.1 Ga.
 We compiled 3 codes to generate the diagrams in Fig. 3, Fig. 4A and Fig. 4B.
 Here is the list of code files.